mostlytyped/rethinkdb-addon-lead-page/_posts/2020-09-03-rethinkdb-chat-graphql.md

 [install and run a RethinkDB instance](https://rethinkdb.com/).

 We will use a simple Node.js server and a Vue.js frontend.
-Since the frontend needs to be build we will create a Vue app with the [Vue CLI](https://cli.vuejs.org/):
+Since the frontend needs to be build, we will create a Vue app with the [Vue CLI](https://cli.vuejs.org/):

 ```sh